geoffreylitt/convivial-paper/paper.md

 We plan to continue developing the Wildcard prototype and to eventually deploy it as an open-source tool.
 To receive future updates on Wildcard and notifications about a public release, [sign up for the email newsletter]().

 We are also looking for private beta testers.
 If you have an idea for how you might want to use Wildcard, please [get in touch](mailto:glitt@mit.edu).
 We would love to hear about your needs and help find ways to use Wildcard to solve them.

+Thanks to Glen Chiacchieri, Steve Krouse, Daniel Windham, and Maggie Yellen for providing valuable feedback on this work.